NoahDelgado/ror-school/README.md

    rails db:migrate
    rails db:seed
    ```
+4. Check the terminal outpout for the users credential

-4. Start the Rails server
+5. Start the Rails server
    ```bash
    rails server
    ```

-5. Visit http://localhost:xxxx in your browser
+6. Visit http://localhost:3000 in your browser

 ## Database Structure